 - 1. Unconditional admission - 2.
 Overall 3.0 GPA in all graduate work completed - 3.
-No more than two grades in any course work attempted with

-- a grade of C or below - 4.
-If the student makes a "C" or lower in a core course, the course must be retaken.
+No more than two grades in any course work attempted with a grade of C or below - 4.
+Completion of the curriculum listed below.
+A grade of "B" or better is required for BIO 6691 (3) Research Methodology and Experimental Design.
 If the student makes a "D" or "F" in an elective course, the course may be retaken or another elective taken in its place - 5.
-Completion of the curriculum listed below - 6.
-Successful completion of the comprehensive examination
+For Non-Thesis Option, successful completion of all components of the comprehensive examination - 6.
+Students should regularly meet with their academic advisor for scheduling and approval of courses